 At this stage we will match all incoming referrals in terms of age, educational needs and resource requirements to the places that we have available and will treat children who are or have been Looked After as a matter of priority.

-If on paper it looks as if we can meet your child’s needs, we will invite you and your child to visit the school.
-This face-to-face meeting is an important opportunity to find out more about your child’s needs and ensure we can fully meet them.
+If on paper it looks as if we can meet your child’s needs and we require further information we will contact you.
+We may arrange to visit you and your child or ask you to visit the school.
+This face-to-face meeting can be an important opportunity to find out more about your child’s needs and ensure we can fully meet them.

 Step 6: The school tells your local authority if we think we are right for you and your child

-If we have the spaces and the right resources, we will inform the local authority.
-If we don't have a space, we’ll ask if you would like to be added to our waiting list.
+If we can meet your child’s needs, have the spaces and the right resources, we will inform the local authority.
+If we don't have a space but can meet your child’s needs, we’ll ask if you would like to be added to our waiting list.

 Step 7: Your local authority formally lets you know whether your child has a place at Whitefield Schools